 Caltech Presents the Plays of Ray Bradbury

-The Caltech Beckman Theater will present plays and adaptations from Bradbury’s work including All Summer in a Day, A Sound of Thunder, The Flying Machine (in Mandarin), Marionettes, Inc., The Martian Chronicles, and Fahrenheit 451.
+The Caltech Beckman Theater presented plays and adaptations from Bradbury’s work including All Summer in a Day, A Sound of Thunder, The Flying Machine (in Mandarin), Marionettes, Inc., The Martian Chronicles, and Fahrenheit 451.
 As of March 1, 2020 the remaining shorts have been indefinitely postponed.

 Los Angeles Times Book Awards

 Los Angeles, CA

 On April 17, 2020, the Los Angeles Times in partnership with the Ray Bradbury Estate announced that Marlon James was the winner of the inaugural Ray Bradbury Book Prize for Science Fiction, Fantasy, and Speculative Fiction.